MVerseDAO/passports-contracts/README.md

 await passport.owner()
 ```

-_In the first command above, you need to replace `"0xe7f1725E7734CE288F8367e1Bb143E90bb3F0512"` with your Passport contract address shown in the **"Deploying contracts"** step_
+_In the first command above, you need to replace `"0xe7f1725E7734CE288F8367e1Bb143E90bb3F0512"` with your Passport contract address shown in the **"Deploying contracts"** step_.

 You must see this:
 ![](readme_images/hardhat_owner_address.png)

-_Note that the address of the owner that will appear must be the Account #0 shown in the screenshot of section **"Running Contracts on a local Hardhat Node"**_
+_Note that the address of the owner that will appear must be the Account #0 shown in the screenshot of section **"Running Contracts on a local Hardhat Node".**_

 ## Mint Tokens with Owner address